The Ultimate Shower Screen Buying Guide

 Presuming you’re doing a full bathroom renovation or building a new home, you first need to know what you’re working with before you can even begin to look at shower screens.
 What size room do you have?

 Start by taking measurements of the entire bathroom, from wall to wall, to draw out a floor plan.
 Place all other items on the floor plan to see how much space you have left over for your shower.
 Include necessary products such as a toilet and vanity, and if you have space, a bath.
-Doing this will also help you determine where to position the shower – and, more importantly, what size shower you can have.
+Doing this will also help you determine where to position the shower—and, more importantly, what size shower you can have.
 At the very least, you will need a 900mm x 900mm space allowance.
 The more space you have to work with, the better, more luxurious shower space you can create.

 Look at the space and determine the most practical location for the shower.
 Consider how the shower door will operate. i.e., will it hit anything if it opens outwards?
-Will you need a sliding shower screen door, or can you get away with having no door (a shower walk-in shower enclosure using a shower panel rather than a shower screen)?
+Will you need a sliding shower screen door, or can you get away with having no door (a walk-in shower using a shower panel rather than a shower screen)?

 If you have a small bathroom, now’s the time to weigh the pros and cons of a combined shower/bath to see if a bath is a preferable option.
 Today, contemporary glass bath screens, such as the range we offer here at Ross’s Discount Home Centre, make bath screens a popular and attractive choice.
-It’s not like yesteryear, where you only had daggy shower curtains as an option.
+It’s not like yesteryear when you only had daggy shower curtains as an option.

 If you’re not moving any plumbing, then you will already know where the shower is positioned, and you will probably have to work with the same space.
 However, it may now be worthwhile looking to see if you can better utilise the space, i.e. by having a smaller vanity to maximise shower space.
 If you can get 900mm x 1200mm, it will be well worth it.